ntustison/Histograms/Text/stitched.md

 Training data (using an 80/20---training/testing split) was composed of the ventilation image, lung mask, and corresponding ventilation-based parcellation.
-The lung parcellation comprised four labels based on the Atropos-based ventilation-based segmentation [@Tustison:2011aa].
-Six clusters were used to create the training data and combined to four for training.
+The lung parcellation comprised four labels based on the Atropos ventilation-based segmentation [@Tustison:2011aa].
+Six clusters were used to create the training data and combined to four for training the CNN.
 In using this GMM-MRF algorithm (which is the only one to use spatial information in the form of the MRF prior), we attempt to bootstrap a superior network-based segmentation approach by using the encoder-decoder structure of the U-net architecture as a dimensionality reduction technique.
 None of the evaluation data used in this work were used as training data.
-Responses from two subjects at the last layer of the network (with $n = 32$ filters) are given in Figure \ref{figure}
+Responses from two subjects at the last layer of the network (with $n = 32$ filters) are illustrated in Figure
+\ref{figure:featureImages} which demonstrates the image-based approach to segmentation optimization.

 A total of five random slices per image were selected in the acquisition direction (both axial and coronal) for inclusion within a given batch (batch